RazielGMoncayo/RazielGMoncayo/README.md

 ## My Projects

 Here are some of the projects I've been working on.
-I invite you to explore my repositories where you'll find detailed README files - I've documented not just what I built, but exactly how I built it, including:
+You'll be able to explore my repositories where you'll find detailed README files.
+I've documented not just what I built, but exactly how I built it, including:

 - **My development process** from idea to implementation
 - **Technical decisions** and why I made them